1. Optimized GitHub Documentation

 Here are some of the top hackathon alums:

-One of the most creative and bizarre examples of crypto marketing is using limited edition merchandise to promote a crypto protocol.
+One of the most creative and bizarre examples of crypto marketing efforts we’ve seen is the use of limited edition merchandise.

 Each time a token is redeemed for a pair of socks the price increases along a bonding curve.
 For example, the first few pairs of $SOCKS sold for $12, $13, $14, $16, $17, $19, $21, and with only 21 pairs left, the current price is a staggering $53,698 USD.

-The pure absurdity of this marketing strategy created massive buzz on crypto Twitter, and has inspired new protocols to follow suit like Mango Markets who started selling dynamically priced Caps.
+The pure absurdity of this strategy created massive buzz on social media channels, and has inspired new protocols to follow suit like Mango Markets who started selling dynamically priced Caps.

 On the more traditional side of branded clothing, Solana opened up a merch store to sell physical goods like sweatshirts, shirts, and socks.

 Crypto fans, like sports and music enthusiasts, like to rep their favorite teams.
-Branded merch store is a great way to give your die-hard fans ways to show their loyalty, start conversations with their IRL networks, and earn publicity through street marketing.
+Branded merch stores are a great way to give your die-hard fans ways to show their loyalty, start conversations with their IRL networks, and earn publicity through a number of crypto marketing channels.

 NFTs, or non-fungible tokens, are provably unique tokens used by creators like Beeple to sell digital art, artists like RAC to sell exclusive music, metaverse games like Decentraland to sell virtual real estate, and so much more.

-Blockchain projects that are developing video games can take a long time to ship a final product.
+Gaming projects in the crypto space can take a long time to ship a final product.

 When you're building a Massive Multiplayer Online Role-Playing Game (MMORPG) like Star Atlas, it will take years to bring their open-world game to market.